• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks!

 I was amazed and overwhelmed with gratitude for everyone that helped clean up after the party.
-Everyone was so happy and willing to help, so the clean up went really quickly.
+The majority were happy and willing to help, so the cleanup went really quickly.
 The cleanup honestly was the cherry on top that made the whole party worth it!
-It took about 30-35 minutes to take everything down and cleared out and about another 45 minutes to sweep, clean, wash dishes, etc. So not too bad.

 signature_toni